Tanmayi03/Udacity--Front-End-Developer/Weather Journal App/README.md

 # 3. Weather Journal App

-This is a Weather Journal App with Vanilla JS, NodeJS & Express JS.
+This is a Weather Journal App done with Vanilla JS, NodeJS & Express JS.